 Effective Date: May 25, 2018

-Squire Patton Boggs is a global law firm operating under a Swiss verein structure that comprises Squire Patton Boggs (AU), Squire Patton Boggs (UK) LLP, Squire Patton Boggs (US) LLP and other constituent legal entities.
-A full description of our organization listing all of our offices worldwide is provided in the Legal Notices.
+Squire Patton Boggs is a global law firm operating under a Swiss verein structure that comprises Squire Patton Boggs (UK) LLP (of which our AU Offices are a part), Squire Patton Boggs (US) LLP and other constituent legal entities.
+A full description of our organisation listing all of our offices worldwide is provided in the Legal Notices.

 As an international law firm, we take very seriously our legal, professional and ethical duties and obligations to protect personal data.
 We have a robust information security management program in place to protect the personal data and other information that we process, and have achieved ISO27001 certification of the firm’s technical and organizational controls across a broad spectrum of systems and processes.
 These measures are monitored, reviewed and regularly enhanced in order to meet our professional responsibilities and the needs of our clients.